AndreasMadsen/article/README.md

 * An almost perfect heuristic for finding the title
 * A good heuristic for the text
-* A work in progress heuristic for the image
+* An almost good heuristic for the image

 ##### fase-2

-* Not implemented
+* A work in progress combine feature for text and title
+* A work in progress image heuristic

 ## Follow and help at the wiki and issues